 If you prefer to design your messages with web fonts, it’s important to keep in mind that they may appear differently in some inboxes.
 When this happens, the email client will display a fallback font instead.

-Nutshell Marketing provides a variety of web fonts in many design styles:
+Nutshell Campaigns provides a variety of web fonts in many design styles:

 Some email clients do not support the use of web fonts.

 In these cases, the email client will display a hand-selected fallback font instead.
 These are system fonts we’ve chosen for you that match the style and character width of each web font as closely as possible.